-Designated Senior Leader (DSL) for Safeguarding and Child Protection

-Mrs Rebecca Holland (Headteacher)

-Contact in school, via the school office or by telephone.
+Designated Senior Leader (DSL) for Safeguarding and Child Protection Mrs Catherine Bromley (Senior Teacher at Follifoot) Mrs Alys Blades (Senior Teacher at Spofforth) Contact in school, via the school office or by telephone.
 Follifoot - 01937 590655

 Spofforth - 01937 590655

 This member of staff is the person to contact should you have concerns about a child's welfare.